Build an Amazing Exercise Ball DIY Pizza Oven in 1 Day

 Wood-fired pizza oven built using exercise ball

 If I were to build the exercise ball pizza oven again, I say this now, but at the time it seemed like a lot of extra work, I would have NOT used the ball as a form.
-Yes, the exercise ball pizza oven did work.
+Yes, the DIY pizza oven did work.
 Yes, it does look great.
 The thing I didn’t like is that I had planned everything out including the dome thickness and wanted to keep it at 2 inches.

 I even made a gauge to ensure proper thickness.
 But once I started to carefully add the material for my exercise ball pizza oven it just could not support itself going up the sides of the form.
 The top held, and the bottom/ sides up about 4 inches, any higher it would just slide down and thicken the bottom.